Stocks, yields fall as China slowdown deepens

 China wants tariffs imposed by U.S. President Donald Trump to be removed but has not made the agricultural purchases the United States wants because swine flu has decimated its pork industry and eliminated the need for U.S. soybeans.

-"It really suggests that phase one is on shaky grounds and if you can't get a phase one, forget about anything else.
-It is exhausting," Hooper said.
+"It really suggests that phase one is on shaky grounds and if you can't get a phase one, forget about anything else," Hooper said.

+Wall Street traded little changed, with the benchmark S&P 500 slightly higher.

-European shares fell after data showed the German economy grew just 0.1% in the third quarter, avoiding slipping into a mild contraction thanks to consumer spending, but remaining weak nevertheless.
+European shares fell after data showed the German economy grew just 0.1% in the third quarter.
+Though Germans avoided slipping into a mild contraction thanks to consumer spending, economic growth remained weak nevertheless.

 Ten-year bond yields across the euro area fell around 2 basis points each.
 Germany, French and Dutch yields reached one-week lows,.
 [GVD/EUR]